 magic-tv says...

 The trick is completely impromptu and requires no setup.
-Works with any eBook on a spectator's device, relying on spectator cooperation and practice to refine the questioning technique.
+Works with any eBook on a spectator's device, relying on spectator cooperation for an engaging performance.

 ReidFerry says...

-It relies on psychological forces and subtlety rather than complex sleight of hand, includes a kicker ending for an additional surprise effect, and is suitable for repeatable mentalism without gimmicks or memorization.
+Uses any book for impromptu performances and relies on psychological forces and subtlety rather than complex sleight of hand.
+Includes a kicker ending for an additional surprise effect.

 SaturnMagicShop says...

 The routine involves a spectator freely selecting a book, page, and word.
-The secret is a specially designed gaff coin that is adaptable to work with any book, with no additional moves or preparation required.
+The coin is adaptable to work with any book, and no additional moves or preparation are required.

 sebastiantoca9208 says...